awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 ---

 ##### I have an Agent written in Python in AWS Lambda.
-How can I integrate it with the multi-agent orchestrator?
+How can I integrate it with Agent Squad?
-You can achieve this integration by using a [Lambda Agent](/multi-agent-orchestrator/agents/built-in/lambda-agent) within the orchestrator.
+You can achieve this integration by using a [Lambda Agent](/agent-squad/agents/built-in/lambda-agent) within the orchestrator.
 This Lambda Agent is able to invoke AWS Lambda functions, including your Python-based Agent.

 This approach allows you to incorporate your Python-based Lambda function into the multi-agent system without needing to rewrite it in TypeScript.
 <br />